Cadbury: 1900–1969

 Cadbury expanded its product range with Flake (1920), Creme eggs (1923), Fruit and Nut (1928), and Crunchie (1929, originally under the Fry's label).
 By 1930, Cadbury was the 24th-largest British manufacturing company as measured by estimated market value of capital.
 Cadbury took direct control of the under-performing Fry in 1935.
 Dairy Milk Whole Nut arrived in 1933, and tins of Roses were introduced in 1938 (competing with Quality Street launched by Mackintosh's in 1936).
 Roses has become a very popular Christmas (and Mother's Day) gift.

 By the mid-1930s, Cadbury estimated that 90 percent of the British population could readily afford to buy chocolate as it was no longer considered a luxury item for the working classes.
-By 1936, Dairy Milk accounted for 60 percent of the UK milk chocolate market.
-Between the two world wars Cadbury sent test packages to British schoolchildren in exchange for their opinions on new products, one of whom, Roald Dahl, would later write the children’s novel Charlie and the Chocolate Factory.
+By 1936, Dairy Milk accounted for 60 per cent of the UK milk chocolate market.
+Between the two world wars Cadbury sent test packages to British schoolchildren in exchange for their opinions on new products, one of whom, Roald Dahl, would later write the children's novel Charlie and the Chocolate Factory.

 During the Second World War, parts of the Bournville factory were turned over to war work, producing milling machines and seats for fighter aircraft.
 Workers ploughed football fields to plant crops.
 As chocolate was regarded as an essential food, it was placed under government supervision for the entire war.
 The wartime rationing of chocolate ended in 1950, and normal production resumed.
 Cadbury subsequently invested in new factories and had an increasing demand for their products.
 In 1952 the Moreton factory was built.

-Cadbury has been a holder of a Royal Warrant from Queen Elizabeth II since 1955.
 In 1967, Cadbury acquired an Australian confectioner, MacRobertson's, beating a rival bid from Mars.
-As a result of the takeover, Cadbury built a 60 percent market share in the Australian market.
+As a result of the takeover, Cadbury built a 60 per cent market share in the Australian market.

+Cadbury was a holder of a royal warrant issued by Queen Elizabeth II from 1955 to 2022.
+A warrant from King Charles III was held for a further two years, but was dropped in 2024.